Clashes with police after ‘unlawful’ street party in London

-LONDON (AP) — Police say a street party in the south London district of Brixton that violated coronavirus lockdown restrictions descended into violence and 15 officers were slightly injured as a result.
+LONDON (AP) — Police say a street party in the south London district of Brixton that violated coronavirus lockdown restrictions descended into violence, and 22 officers were slightly injured as a result.

 In a statement Thursday, the Metropolitan Police said they were called overnight to “a large unlicensed music event in the street” and that officers unsuccessfully sought to encourage the crowd to leave.

-Police said four people were arrested for assault and public order offences and they remain in police custody.
+Police said four people were arrested for assault and public order offenses and they remain in police custody.

+Home Secretary Priti Patel described the images as “utterly vile scenes” and said she would be speaking to the Metropolitan Police’s top police officer, Cressida Dick.

-Police commander Colin Wingrove said the violence was “totally unacceptable” and investigation is now taking place.
+Police commander Colin Wingrove said the violence was “totally unacceptable” and an investigation is now taking place.

-“Last night we received numerous concerns from residents complaining about a large gathering, noise, anti-social behaviour and violence and officers responded to those concerns,” said police commander Colin Wingrove.
+“Last night we received numerous concerns from residents complaining about a large gathering, noise, anti-social behaviour and violence, and officers responded to those concerns,” he said.
 “These gatherings are unlawful, as well as posing a risk to public health and against coronavirus restrictions.”

 Under lockdown restrictions in England, groups are limited to six people.